benhowell/benhowell.github.com/_posts/2014-04-18-scala-and-the-akka-eventstream.md

 }
 {% endhighlight %}

-Congratulations, you have now created your entire publish/subscribe infrasturcture!
+Congratulations, you have now created your entire publish/subscribe infrastructure!
 <br />
 <br />